-Until now Apple has refrained from selling refurbished iPhones on its online store despite selling other Apple products including the Mac and iPad.
-The refurbished iPhones were sold by ecommerce destinations but never directly by Apple on their online stores.
-Now in a welcome move Apple has announced that it will start selling refurbished iPhones on its website.
+Until now, Apple has refrained from selling refurbished iPhones on its online store despite selling other Apple products, including refurbished Mac and iPad.
+The refurbished iPhones were sold by e-commerce destinations but never directly by Apple in their online stores.
+Now in a welcome move, Apple has announced that it will start selling refurbished iPhones on its website.
 Currently the iPhone 6s and the iPhone 6s Plus are being sold on the store.

-This is the first-time Apple is selling the refurbished iPhones in the open.
-The iPhone 6s starts from $449 (for the 16GB) while the iPhone 6s Plus is being sold in 16GB, 64GB variants at $529 and $589 respectively.
-Also from the looks of it seems that all the colors including Silver, God and Rose Gold are available.
-By opting for a refurbished phone users can save nearly $100 and considering the fact that all the refurbishes devices come with a 1-year factory warranty it isn’t a bad deal after all.
-The prices are also comparable with other third party retailers selling on Ebay and other ecommerce destinations.
+This is the first time Apple is selling refurbished iPhones in the open.
+The iPhone 6s starts from $449 (for the 16GB), while the iPhone 6s Plus is sold in 16GB and 64GB variants at $529 and $589, respectively.
+Also, from the looks of it seems that all the colors, including Silver, Gold, and Rose Gold, are available.
+By opting for a refurbished phone, users can save nearly $100, and considering the fact that all the refurbished devices come with a 1-year factory warranty, it isn’t a bad deal after all.
+The prices are also comparable with other third-party retailers selling on eBay and other e-commerce destinations.

-All the refurbished iPhones are unlocked and come equipped with a new battery and an outer housing shell which to be fair are the only parts that usually get worn out during the due course of usage.
-It is most likely that the deluge of iPhones is from the Apple’s Update program which lets its user update to a new iPhone every year.
-That said, the number of iPhones on the offing will be limited and if you set your heart on one it’s better that you buy it without any delays.
+All the refurbished iPhones are unlocked and come equipped with a new battery and an outer housing shell which, to be fair, are the only parts that usually get worn out during the due course of usage.
+It is most likely that the deluge of iPhones is from Apple’s Update program, which lets its user update to a new iPhone every year.
+That said, the number of iPhones on the offing will be limited, and if you set your heart on one, it’s better that you buy it without any delays.

-With the plummeting iPhone sales it is very likely that Apple will introduce iPhone trade in offers that one simply cannot refuse.
-It’s a win-win situation for Apple who will achieve the sales target and the used phones can always be refurbished and offloaded.
+With the plummeting iPhone sales, it is very likely that Apple will introduce iPhone trade-in offers that one simply cannot refuse.
+It’s a win-win situation for Apple, which will achieve the sales target, and the used phones can always be refurbished and offloaded.